Syngard/CTFs/AngstromCTF/slots/README.md

 Since the value has to be successfuly converted to a float and must not validate the check `if bet <= 0:`, I looked around to see what special values could be converted to float.
-I found that '-inf', '+inf' and 'Nan' worked.
+I found that '-inf', '+inf' and 'NaN' worked.
 However, since the infinite values can be compared to other numbers, the checks wont be validated.
 But comparing 'Nan' and any other number will always return `False`, and we can get the flag with that.

 ```